-- (17) The ECOI considers it appropriate to follow the guidance in the WACC Notice of using 10-year government bonds when deciding the risk free rate (RFR), cf. section 4.1 of the Notice.
-However, the situation in this country must also be taken into account, e.g. if the supply of such bonds is limited. - (18) In accordance with paragraph 61, item a), of the WACC Notice, FST uses real interest rates (WACC{real}) in the calculation of annual investment costs, where the investment base of the electronic communications undertaking is determined through an annual indexation of investment costs.
+(17) The ECOI considers it appropriate to follow the guidance in the WACC Notice of using 10-year government bonds when deciding the risk free rate (RFR), cf. section 4.1 of the Notice.
+However, the situation in this country must also be taken into account, e.g. if the supply of such bonds is limited.

+(18) In accordance with paragraph 61, item a), of the WACC Notice, FST uses real interest rates (WACC{real}) in the calculation of annual investment costs, where the investment base of the electronic communications undertaking is determined through an annual indexation of investment costs.
 The WACC Notice proposes to use an inflation forecast and adjust the government-guaranteed nominal interest rate with it to derive real interest rates.
 The reason is that most countries do not have an active market for indexed Treasury bond series.
 It is an accepted methodology to use the differential between indexed and non-indexed Treasury bonds, where there is an active market for them, to estimate future inflation.
-Using real market interest rate expectations in WACC calculations yields the same result as calculating the real interest rate using inflation expectations and nominal interest rates.
-ECOI therefore considers it best to use indexed Treasury bond series instead of adjusting for inflation in the yield on nominal Treasury bond series. - (19) ECOI has decided to use the series of indexed Treasury bonds that are closest to 10 years to maturity at any given time.
+Using real market interest rate using inflation expectations and nominal interest rates.
+ECOI therefore considers it best to use indexed Treasury bond series instead of adjusting for inflation in the yield on nominal Treasury bond series.

+(19) ECOI has decided to use the series of indexed Treasury bonds that are closest to 10 years to maturity at any given time, now it is RIKS 30 0701.
 The decision on RFR is based on the arithmetic average of the yield of this bond over 5-years, with a weekly frequency.
-The data were obtained from the Kodiak data provider and were based on the period 1.4.2017 31.3.2022, which is the period used in BEREC's calculations. - (20) When calculating the real risk-free rate, the following government bonds were considered: RIKS 26 0216, RIKS 30 0701, RIKS 33 0321 and RIKS 37 0115.
-The average yield of real interest rates during the period was 1.08% according to the weekly end-of-day prices.
-RIKS 30 0701 and RIKS 33 0321 turned out to be the bonds that were closest to the 10-year maturity at each point in the reference period. - (21) When calculating the nominal risk-free rate, the following government bonds were considered: RIKB 22 1026, RIKB 23 0515, RIKB 24 0415, RIKB 25 0612, RIKB 28 1115, RIKB 31 0124 and RIKB 42 0217.
-The average yield for the period is calculated as 4.17%, according to the weekly end-of-day prices.
-RIKB 28 1115 and RIKB 31 0124 turned out to be the bonds that were closest to the 10-year maturity date at each point in the reference period.
+The data were obtained from the Kodiak data provider and were based on the period 1.4.2016 - 31.3.2021, which is the period used in BEREC's calculations.
+The average yield for the period was 1.50%.

+(20) When calculating the nominal risk-free rate, ECOI considers the category of government bonds with the maturity date closest to 10 years in the period 1.4 2016 - 31.3 2021.
+To select the bonds ECOI considered RIKB 22 1023, RIKB 23 0515, RIKB 24 01415, RIKB 25 0612, RIKB 28 1115 and RIKB 31 0124 and the bonds with maturity closest to 10-year maturity at each point in time was used when deriving average interest rates.
+The average yield for the period is calculated at 4.47%, according to the weekly closing prices from data provider Kodiak.
+RIKB 25 0612, RIKB 28 1115 and RIKB 31 0124, turned out to be the bonds that were closest to 10-year maturity at each point in the reference period.